The 12 Hallmarks of Aging in Dogs, Explained

 Blood-brain Barrier: Why Body Problems Can Become Brain Problems

-The blood-brain barrier is a protective filter that helps keep the brain’s environment stable.
-With age and inflammation, that barrier can become less selective, allowing more immune signals from the body to influence brain cells.
-This does not mean “toxins are flooding the brain,” but it does help explain why a flare of arthritis or an infection can be followed by a few days of confusion or disrupted sleep in a senior pet.
+The blood-brain barrier is a protective filter that keeps the brain's environment stable.
+With age and inflammation, that filter becomes less selective, letting more immune signals from the body reach brain cells.
+This isn't 'toxins flooding the brain' — but it does explain why an arthritis flare or an infection is often followed by a few days of confusion or disrupted sleep.

-Owners may notice a pet seems mentally sharper on calm, comfortable days and more disoriented when pain is worse.
-A dog might get stuck behind furniture only on nights when limping is obvious.
-A cat may miss the litter box during a bout of constipation.
-These are important shift indicators to report, because they suggest the brain is being affected by body inflammation and discomfort—not just “forgetting” where things are.
+Watch for the pairing: many senior pets seem mentally sharper on calm, comfortable days and more disoriented when pain is worse.
+A dog may get stuck behind furniture only on nights when limping is obvious; a cat may miss the litter box during a bout of constipation.
+Report those shift patterns, because they point to a brain affected by body inflammation and discomfort — not simple 'forgetting.'

 What Owners Notice First: Sleep, Anxiety, and Confusion